Filip Albrecht: 2010s

-He is the coproducer of the biographical film movie The Devil's Mistress (director: Filip Renč) about the life of Czech actress Lída Baarová and her affair with Joseph Goebbels starring Karl Markovics, Gedeon Burkhard and Tatiana Pauhofova.
-World premiere was in January 2016 in Prague under the attendance of Czech president Miloš Zeman.
+Albrecht is the coproducer of the biographical film movie The Devil's Mistress (director: Filip Renč) about the life of Czech actress Lída Baarová and her affair with Joseph Goebbels starring Karl Markovics, Gedeon Burkhard and Tatiana Pauhofova.

-In October 2016 he was named the Festival Director of the first European Fairy Tale Film Festival Internationales Märchenfilmfestival Fabulix in Annaberg-Buchholz (Saxony).
+In October 2016, Albrecht was named the Festival Director of the first European Fairy Tale Film Festival Internationales Märchenfilmfestival Fabulix in Annaberg-Buchholz (Saxony).
 Albrecht is a founding member of the festival.
 The first edition of the festival (2017) took place from 23 August to the 27th, and was visited by over 20.000 guests.

-Albrecht is a member of the Rotary Club Prague International.

-He lives in Prague and in Nice.